FerretDB/FerretDB/website/blog/2023-08-14-mongodb-sorting-scalar.md

 The output is sorted and the first document is `slippers` which is missing the `size` field.
 A [non-existent field is equivalent to Null](#null-and-non-existent-field-comparison), so it has the lowest BSON type.

-Then the next documents are Numbers.
+Then the next documents have `size` field value of Numbers.
-The numbers have higher BSON order of comparison than Null BSON type, so they come after `slippers` of the missing field.
+The Numbers have higher BSON order of comparison than Null BSON type, so they come after `slippers` of the missing field.
 The documents with numbers are `boots` with Integer BSON type, `sneaker` with Double BSON type and `sandals` with Integer BSON type.
 Notice that Integer BSON type is followed by Double BSON type then by another Integer BSON type?
-The numbers are considered [equivalent BSON types](#number-comparison) so only the values of each number are compared regardless of its specific BSON number type.
+The Numbers are considered [equivalent BSON types](#number-comparison) so only the values of each number are compared regardless of its specific BSON number type.
 The document `boots` has a `size` field value of 8 which is less than 8.5 of `sneakers` or 9 of `sandals`, so `boots` comes after that.
 Then the document `sneakers` comes next.